shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 ### Videos

-Each section of the run has a video attached to it that shows that section being played.
+Some sections have videos attached that show that section being played.
 Watch those videos for chests, pathing and enemies that need to be killed as that will be omitted from the text description.
+If a section has no video, there will be no chests you need and every enemy is a mandatory kill.
 The strategies shown in the videos are ideal scenarios, don’t worry if a trap or boss fight doesn’t work out exactly as shown.
+When there are route updates, there can be small differences like inventory item order or amount that may not be worth updating a video.
+Generally, if you pick up the same chests and kill the same enemies, you should be fine.

 ### Solar Gauge

 A recommendation on which sun strength to use for that dungeon to prevent overheat and ensure you reach the required dungeon rank where necessary.
 For purifications you can ignore that recommendation and always go for max.

 ## Before the run

 Check the Leaderboard rules to make sure your run will be valid!

 If you want to play on an emulator, currently only mGBA and BizHawk are allowed.
 In the case of BizHawk, you should use _at least_ version 2.6.3 since that adds the ability to emulate an empty cartridge battery.

 - BizHawk: GBA > Settings > Sync Settings: